grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=20 (0x14) - Good evening
-    VSCP_TYPE_INFORMATION_GOOD_EVENING
-The system should enter its evening state.
+    VSCP_TYPE_INFORMATION_GOOD_EVENINGThe system should enter its evening state.
 This can be a user pressing a button to set his/her house to its evening state.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |